 The north shaft is 200 feet deep and 52 feet in diameter.
-Tremie concrete will be placed in the shaft, allowing for dewatering and the bottom 50 feet of the shaft lining concrete to be placed.
-The new Herrenknecht slurry tunnel boring machine (TBM) is being assembled simultaneously on the surface.
-Due to the small diameter of the shaft the TBM will be launched incrementally, initially with the shield in the shaft and trailing gear on the surface.
-As tunneling progresses, the trailing gear for the TBM will be lowered into the shaft in two stages until fully assembled.
-Tunneling is expected to take nine months.
+Tremie concrete was placed in the shaft, allowing for dewatering and the bottom 50 feet of the shaft lining concrete to be placed.
+The new Herrenknecht slurry tunnel boring machine (TBM) was assembled simultaneously on the surface.
+Due to the small diameter of the shaft, the TBM was launched incrementally, initially with the shield in the shaft and trailing gear on the surface.
+As tunneling progressed, the trailing gear for the TBM was lowered into the shaft in two stages.

 After successfully launching the mix shield TBM in September 2020, the entire TBM is now underground and heading toward the other side of the Burrard Inlet.
 Ballard Marine Construction is on standby to perform hyperbaric interventions via saturation diving.
 The only other Traylor projects to reach that face pressure were University Link U220 in 2012 and the South Bay Ocean Outfall in 1997.